bensu/doo/README.md

 explicitly configured in your project that karma is used for testing, which makes it harder for new contributors to setup.

+> In some systems (e.g. Ubuntu) you might need to run all npm commands
+> as root:
+> 	sudo npm install karma --save-dev

 ### Slimer & Phantom

 When using `slimer` and `phantom` with `:none` make sure your